Bandwidth/redux-facet-filters/README.md

 # redux-facet-filters

-Filtering tools for [`redux-facet`](https://github.com/bandwidth/redux-facet).
-Filter collections of resources in your application without writing and re-writing Redux boilerplate code.
+Filtering and sorting tools for [`redux-facet`](https://github.com/bandwidth/redux-facet).
+Filter or rearrange multiple collections of resources in your application without writing and re-writing Redux boilerplate code.

 [Check out a simple example here](http://dev.bandwidth.com/redux-facet-filters/).
 The source is located in [/example](https://github.com/Bandwidth/redux-facet-filters/tree/master/example).

 ## Immutable.js Support

 To use `redux-facet-filters` with `immutable`, import all modules from `@bandwidth/redux-facet-filters/immutable`.
 Module names and usages stay the same.

+## What can you do with it?

+* Apply filters to data selected from your store to specific views in your application without writing boilerplate Redux actions, reducers and sagas to track filter state.
+* Add, remove, replace, and reorder filters simply by connecting your component to the provided container.
+* Go beyond filtering-- use the filter pipeline to sort your data, as well.

+## Will this alter the data in my store?

+Nope!

+`redux-facet-filters` (and `redux-facet` in general) is built on the principle of computing as much data as we can from a minimal Redux store.
+To use this library effectively, you should have a global and canonical data set which you maintain in your store.
+The purpose of this library is to consume that data set, run it through your provided filters, and supply a computed view of the data to your components.

 ## Documentation